buchananwill/fep-dashboard-1.0.0/src/app/user-guide/FEP-User-Guide.md

 1. The root of a collection of Work Schema Nodes, that can be assigned to any number of [Organizations](#organization) in order to schedule that work.
 2. Rules defining whether attached nodes are to be scheduled simultaneously, or strictly non-concurrently.
-3. The inclusion of a specific [Work Project Series Schema](#work-project-series-schema) within a particular tree of Work Schema Nodes.
+3. The inclusion of a specific [Work Schema](#work-schema) within a particular tree of Work Schema Nodes.

 Thus, a tree of Work Schema Nodes allows the building of complex relationships between tasks that are competing for a